Death is never a comfortable situation to face. The loss of a loved one. The tragedy of a sudden accident or a pervasive disease. Understanding death.

 Understanding the spiritual meaning of death doesn’t mean there’s no emotion.
 Comprehension means we can temper our emotions, be in control of our feelings.
-Our sure knowledge, our conviction is stronger than the circumstances we see around ourselves.
+Our sure knowledge, our conviction is more reliable than the circumstances we see around ourselves.

-They’d have sorrow during their lives on earth mainly due to their own decisional process, deciding for themselves, aside from God how to lead their lives.
+They’d have sorrow during their lives on earth, mainly due to their decisional process, deciding for themselves, aside from God, how to lead their lives.
 To Eve God said, her descendant(s) would multiply and triumph over the Serpent.
 But her growing family would have relationship problems, the cause of much sorrow.

 To Adam God said, there’ll be a lifetime accompanied by rulership difficulties with, on one hand, triumph, and on the other, death.
 Because of upset rulership, he too would have much sorrow.

 In a nutshell, that’s the picture of the puzzle, the same picture as the two trees: Life and Death.
 The puzzle reveals to us that there are a FIRST life and death and then a SECOND life and death.
 A TEMPORARY life and death ultimately followed by a PERMANENT life and death.
 And humankind, as we’ve seen, was given free will and choice to decide which path each of us will finally follow.
 In the end, Life will have victory over Death.

 This blog post is an excerpt from chapter 4.4 of the book Agony of Humankind.

 There’s a part of verse Genesis 3:15 that is important to elucidate, “I will put enmity between you (the Serpent) and the woman, and between your (the Serpent’s) seed and her seed; it shall bruise your head, and you shalt bruise his (the woman’s) heel.”